hasbialwikusmana/HireJob-Frontend/README.md

 ```

 - <a href="#setup-env">Setup .env</a>
-- Type `npm run dev` to start development server.
-Open [http://localhost:5173/](http://localhost:5173/) with your browser to see the result.
+- Type `npm run dev` to start development server.<br> Open [http://localhost:5173/](http://localhost:5173/) with your browser to see the result.

 <p align="right">(<a href="#top">back to top</a>)</p>